-Billy Black is a professional sheep shearer who puts on an unforgettable show for Woodlyn Park guests.
+Billy Black is a professional sheep shearer who puts on an unforgettable online casino show for Woodlyn Park guests.
 Including a Kiwi bear, a dancing log and exploding pigs – sorry, a dancing pig and exploding logs – you won’t want to miss out on Billy Black’s Kiwi Culture Show!

 And, if you still have energy left, why not visit the nearby Waitomo Caves, an amazing cave system with stalactites, stalagmites and even glowworms!